bearcloth/CS-142/README.md

 ## Authorization

-This repository is goign to be limited in who has access.
+This repository is going to be limited in who has access.
 Only group members and the Professor will have un-restricted access to the code base.

 ## Link to Google Document